 St. Agatha - St James Church, with its stately and bright interior is a beautiful setting for your wedding.
 Nearby, there are great restaurants and hotels.
 The Church is easily accessible by car or public transport.
-Unlike most Catholic churches, St. Agatha – St. James is typically available for wedding ceremonies on Friday evenings.
-Contact Carole Tokarczyk at (267) 787-5000, ext.1 or email her at email@example.com to arrange a tour and reserve a date.
+St. Agatha – St. James is available for wedding ceremonies all day on Saturday and on Friday afternoon and evening.
+Contact Carole Tokarczyk at (267) 787-5000, ext.1 or email her at email@example.com to discuss reserving a date for your wedding.

 Getting Married at St. Agatha-St. James Church

 Your decision to enter into the relationship of married life is a serious one, and it serves as a wonderful sign of hope and strength to the Catholic faith community at large.

 Your decision has been reached after much discernment and prayerful thought, but it is just the first step in the process of building a successful marriage.
 The community of St. Agatha-St. James, along with your family and friends are prepared to support and encourage you in the celebration of your wedding, as well as in your life-long commitment to each other.

 The time of engagement is an important period that allows you to deepen your love and prepare for the rest of your life together.
 In this time your commitment to one another will grow by working together in preparation for the celebration of your wedding and looking closely at the realities of marriage.
 It is a time for richer dialogue, greater trust and fuller sharing of your deepest and more personal hopes, dreams and values.